-The NWFC's 2022-23 financial statements can be obtained from Companies House, and the 2023-24 financial statements will be available by the 31st December 2024 (standard deadline for submission for the final audited 2023-24 accounts).
+The NWFC's 2023-24 financial statements can be obtained from Companies House, and the 2024-25 financial statements should be available by the 31st December 2025 (standard deadline for submission for the final audited 2024-25 accounts).

 29. Fire and Rescue Indemnity Company Limited (FRIC)